St Mary Magdalen Roman Catholic Church, Mortlake: Stained-glass windows

-The west window is 20th century with the theme ‘Through Cross to Crown’.
+The west window is 20th century with the theme "Through Cross to Crown".
 It depicts Noli me tangere, the Crucifixion, Our Lady Queen of Heaven, and the Ascension.

-In the Lady Chapel the east window depicts St Catherine of Siena, St Mary and Saint Robert of Arbrissel.
-It was a gift of Catherine Strickland-Standish (d 1863).
+In the Lady Chapel the east window depicts St Catherine of Siena, St Mary and St Robert of Arbrissel.
+It was a gift of Catherine Strickland-Standish (d.1863).
 The north window depicts the Annunciation.

-The Sacred Heart window depicts Mary receiving Communion with the Sacred Heart in the centre, on the right is St Margaret Mary Alacoque.
+The Sacred Heart window depicts Mary receiving Communion, with the Sacred Heart in the centre; on the right is St Margaret Mary Alacoque.
 Below is a scene from the Last Supper.

 The Law memorial window (c.1886), depicts St William, Our Lady, Star of the Sea, and St Francis Xavier.
 It commemorates the Hon.
 William Towry Law (1809–86), a former Chancellor of the Diocese of Bath and Wells, who converted to Catholicism in 1851.
 His son, Rev. Augustus Henry Law SJ (1833–80), died in Rhodesia as a missionary priest.
 Below is a representation of William Towry Law at prayer and his son during his last illness.
 Law is buried in the cemetery.

 The First World War memorial window depicts St George and St Patrick either side of St Michael the Archangel.

 The Burton window depicts St Mary Magdalen, St Joseph (Richard Burton was born on his feast day), and St Agnes.
-Below Sir Richard Burton is depicted as a knight at prayer.
+Below, Sir Richard Burton is depicted as a knight at prayer.

 Burials

-The first burial took place in 1853 but burial records in the churchyard only survive from 1892.
+The first burial took place in 1853 but records for burials in the churchyard only survive from 1892.
 Frances Margaret Taylor (1832–1900), who was founder of the Roman Catholic religious congregation the Poor Servants of the Mother of God, was buried in the churchyard.
 Her remains were transferred in 1959 to the chapel at Maryfield Convent, Roehampton.
 Over 80 sisters of the order are buried in the churchyard.